Integrable viscous conservation laws: Classification results

 $O(\epsilon^{5})\to$ Gives $E_{1}$, $E_{2}$, $E_{3}$, $E_{4}$, $E_{5}$, $E_{6}$ and $E_{7}$ in terms of the small letters and $f$ (whose cumbersome expression is not presented here) and the constraints

-\endproof We call {\it integrable viscous conservations laws} all conservation laws obtained from this deformation procedure extended at any order in the parameter $\epsilon$ and such that $a(u) \neq 0$.
+It is immediate to check that coefficient $a(u)$ is invariant w.r.t subgroup of Miura transformations that preserve the inviscid limit.
+This proves the last part of the statement. \endproof We call {\it integrable viscous conservations laws} all those conservation laws that are obtained via this deformation procedure extended at any order in the parameter $\epsilon$ and such that $a(u) \neq 0$.
 The perturbative calculations performed above support the formulation of the following \begin{conjecture} The normal form of integrable viscous conservation laws associated with the 1-form~(\ref{normalform}) as well as their commuting flows associated with the 1-form~(\ref{normaldeformed}) are uniquely determined at any order in $\epsilon$ by the non-vanishing functional parameter $a(u)$. \end{conjecture} It should also be noted that if $a(u) $ is allowed to be vanishing the deformation procedure develops a branching.
 The branch $a(u) =0$ corresponds to the case of dispersive perturbations.
 In particular, Hamiltonian dispersive perturbations have been extensively studied in a number of papers (see e.g.~\cite{DZ,D,LZ}).
 It is conjectured that all deformations are uniquely specified by a number of functional parameters that in the bi-Hamiltonian setting are called central invariants \cite{DLZ}.
 The functional parameter $a(u)$ plays in the present context the same role as central invariants in the Hamiltonian setup.
 Hence, we refer to $a(u)$ as {\it viscous central invariant}.